boost-edu-tools/gitinspectorgui/docs/index.md

 Development environment and tooling documentation for GitInspectorGUI contributors.

-**Note**: For application usage and features, see the main documentation at [gitinspectorgui.readthedocs.io](https://gitinspectorgui.readthedocs.io/en/latest/).
+**Note**: For application usage and features, see the [User Documentation](user-pandocs/index.md) tab in the navigation bar above, or visit [gitinspectorgui.readthedocs.io](https://gitinspectorgui.readthedocs.io/en/latest/).

 ## Quick Navigation